-If you suffer from the consequences of a delayed flight you are likely to be eligible for compensation, however that does not mean the compensation will just automatically arrive into your bank account.
+If you suffer from the consequences of a delayed flight you are likely to be eligible for delay flight compensation, however that does not mean the compensation will just automatically arrive into your bank account.

 Airlines are loathe to pay the compensation and will use a number of tactics to either outright avoid having to pay or to limit what they provide by way of recompense.

 How, then, should any passenger make a claim for the compensation that is rightfully theirs?
 In this post we look at when compensation would apply and then how to streamline the process of getting a payout.

 When Flight Compensation Applies

 The good news is that there are clear rules that outline when a passenger is entitled to compensation.
 As much as an airline might fight the case and try to wiggle out of their obligations, ultimately the weight of law is against them.

 Any passenger flying out of or into the UK, European Union or Iceland, Norway or Switzerland will usually be entitled to compensation if a flight is substantially delayed for reasons within the airline’s control.
 There are, however, some caveats as we will come on to in the next section.